miegli/yalento/README.md

 ## Example serverless
 ### google cloud functions

 The yalento repository is optimized for running serverless applications.
 You can easily query, e.g. create cloud functions and return the results as json.
-You benefit from the fact that the repository retains all data in the working memory and monitors changes to the source databases in real time.
+You benefit from the fact that the repository retains all data in the memory and monitors changes to the source databases in real time.
 This leads to extremely high reaction times (<5ms).

 Let's look at an example for a serverless function: